gaehlerm/SoftwareEngineering/README.md

 ## Do one thing only

+Due to the single responsibility principle, functions may cover only one level of abstraction.
+Therefore, they have to be short (at most twenty lines, less is better) and therefore they cover only a single level of abstraction.

 ### Levels of indentation

-Due to the single responsibility principle, functions may cover only one level of abstraction.
-Therefore, they should be very short (preferably less than ten lines) and have as few levels of indentation as possible.
-Having nested `if/else`, while or for loops would also violate the SRP.
-This reduces the amount of logic you can pack into a single function and makes it easy to name and understand.
+The easiest way to judge the complexity of a function is the number of levels of indentation.
+Having no or very little indentation in your functions is always a very good sign.
+This means that there is hardly any complex logic hiding inside a single function.
+Having nested `if/else`, `while` or `for` loops would violate the SRP because the function has two jobs: resolving the logical operator and doing some other work.
+Having few levels of indentation in a function automatically makes it easy to name and understand.
 At the same time, it takes getting used to the formatting of such code.
 Almost all code is written at the first level of indentation.

 A frequent problem are deeply nested `if/else` clauses.